specmesh/docs/README.md

 - Running OTS infrastructure like connectors and all things, webservices, microservices or processors….
 They are the problem of the client, not the Mesh itself.

 ### Problem Statement:
-- Everyone is touting data mesh as the next big thing and throwing lots of tech at it; and it’s getting confusing, many bespoke, many commercial solutions… it should be accessible & simple, without lock-in
+- Everyone is touting Data Mesh as the next big thing and throwing lots of tech at it; and it’s getting confusing, many bespoke, many commercial solutions… it should be accessible & simple, without lock-in
 - We see Data Mesh as a natural, formalisation of building the Central Nervous System (CNS) (everything via streams of topic data)
-- CNS has exited for many years and implemented by some of the largest organisations in the world
+- CNS has existed for many years and implemented by some of the largest organisations in the world
-- CNS focuses on streams-of-events (Kafka topics), but during implementation includes most of the guiding principles of Datamesh (ownership by domain, as-a-product, self-service, governance)
+- CNS focuses on streams-of-events (Kafka topics), but during implementation includes most of the guiding principles of Data mesh (ownership by domain, as-a-product, self-service, governance)
 - We should strive to avoid vendor lock-in (doesn't need to be all encompassing and conflict with existing data infra)
-- Most data-mesh solutions don't provide SDLC/development tools for test and infrastructure.
+- Most Data Mesh solutions don't provide SDLC/development tools for test and infrastructure.
 Data-Ops and Testing is the last thing vendors consider.

 ### What
 - [Specifications](https://www.asyncapi.com/) are used to define the data-product, the domain model and drive resource provisioning; they are the sharing contract with the org.